 SUPPLEMENT COMPANY GUARANTEES

-Some trade associations and reputable companies are attempting to test supplements and are even "verifying" or "certifying" that certain nutritional or dietary supplements are safe for athletes and others to use.
+Some trade associations and reputable companies are attempting to test supplements and are even “verifying” or “certifying” that certain nutritional or dietary supplements are safe for athletes and others to use.
 Athletes need to be aware that these verification or certification programs do not guarantee that those dietary or nutritional supplements are free from prohibited substances which can cause an athlete to test positive.
-In some instances, product ingredients that may contain prohibited substance are also not being listed on the label.
+In some instances, product ingredients that may contain prohibited substances are also not being listed on the label.

 While some supplement manufacturers may guarantee the ingredients in their product, or that the use of the product will not result in a positive test, the athlete is still responsible if a prohibited substance or method is detected.
 Strict liability applies.
 Ignorance is no excuse.

-Under the World Anti-Doping Code's strict liability clause, athletes are responsible for any substance found in their body no matter how it came to be there.
-If an athlete tests positive to a prohibited substance, it is likely to result in an automatic disqualification from competition and may lead to a sanction and period of ineligibility.
+Under the World Anti-Doping Code’s strict liability clause, athletes are responsible for any substance found in their body no matter how it came to be there.
+If an athlete tests positive for a prohibited substance, it is likely to result in an automatic disqualification from competition and may lead to a sanction and period of ineligibility.